vitdegtyarev/ANNs_Shear_Slotted_CFS_Channels/README.md

 The dataset used for the model training: Degtyarev, Vitaliy; Degtyareva, Natalia (2020), “Elastic shear buckling loads and ultimate shear strengths of CFS channels with slotted webs: FE simulation results”, Mendeley Data, V1, doi: 10.17632/t9hhkngdwv.1 http://dx.doi.org/10.17632/t9hhkngdwv.1

+An interactive version of the notebook can be accessed at https://www.kaggle.com/vitdegtyarev/shear-strength-of-slotted-channels-using-anns.